 \section{Introduction}

+In the past two decades, there has been important progress in developing adaptive mesh methods for PDEs.
+Mesh adaptivity is usually of two types in form: local mesh refinement and moving mesh method.

-Radial basis functions (RBFs) have been a vital choice in the development of kernel-based meshless methods for solving partial differential equations (PDEs) numerically.
-The RBF-FD method is one such local meshless method, which has been gaining popularity recently.
-Numerical evidences collected in recent years by a rapidly growing community of researchers suggest that the RBF-FD method offers numerical stability on irregular node layouts, high computational speed, high accuracy, easy local adaptive refinement, and excellent opportunities for large-scale parallel computing.
+Radial basis functions (RBFs) have been a popular choice in the development of kernel-based meshless methods for solving partial differential equations (PDEs) numerically.
+Besides collocation methods, the localized RBF-FD method has gained popularity in recent years due to its many advantages, including numerical stability on irregular node layouts, high computational speed and accuracy, easy local adaptive refinement, and excellent opportunities for large-scale parallel computing.

-The basic idea of RBF-based differentiation can be traced back to \cite{Tolstykh2003} and formally as the RBF-FD to \cite{wright2003}.
-Since then, a significant amount of research has been dedicated towards the robust development of the RBF-FD \citep{wright2006,bayona2010,fornberg2011,fornberg2015,Flyer2016role,Bayona2017role,shankar2017,santos2017,petras2018rbf,Mishra2018} and its application to solve various problems in science and engineering \citep{chandhini2007local,chinchapatnam2009compact,flyer2012guide,shankar2015radial,martin2015seismic,martin2017using,mishra2017frequency,kindelan2018frequency,slak2018refined,martin2018improved}.
-A major advantage of the RBF-FD method is that it works with scattered nodes, where each stencil can have a different configuration.
-This overcomes the fixed grid/element limitation of conventional numerical methods for solving PDEs.
-Unlike global meshless methods, the weights in the RBF-FD are computed locally using RBFs, which are expanded at some fixed number of nearest nodes only.
-Once the weights at each nodes are computed, they can be stored and used for next-step computation, which makes \emph{weight computation} a pre-processing step in solving PDEs with RBF-FD.
-Moreover, computations of weights at each nodes are independent processes, which makes RBF-FD a desired method for parallel computing.
+The idea of RBF and kernel-based differentiation can be traced back to \cite{Tolstykh2003}, and it was formally introduced as the RBF-FD in \cite{wright2003}.
+Since then, a significant amount of research has been dedicated towards the robust development of the RBF-FD method \cite{wright2006,bayona2010,fornberg2011,fornberg2015,Flyer2016role,Bayona2017role,shankar2017,santos2017,petras2018rbf,Mishra2018}, as well as its application to various problems in science and engineering \cite{chandhini2007local,chinchapatnam2009compact,flyer2012guide,shankar2015radial,martin2015seismic,martin2017using,mishra2017frequency,kindelan2018frequency,slak2018refined,martin2018improved}.
+In addition to the RBF-FD method, other collocation methods based on radial basis functions have also been proposed.
+For example, a global radial basis function collocation method in \cite{arler2005ARB} was successfully applied to solve a computational fluid dynamic problem, and local RBF collocation methods were used to solve the diffusion problem in \cite{SARLER20061269} and Hamiltonian PDEs in \cite{zhang2021}.

+The RBF-FD method is advantageous since it work with scattered nodes, allowing for stencils with different configurations and overcoming the fixed grid/element limitation of conventional numerical methods.
+Unlike global meshless methods, RBF-FD computes weights locally using RBFs expanded at a fixed number of nearest nodes.
+Once weights at each node are computed, they can be stored and used for next-step computation, making weight computation a pre-processing step in solving time-dependent PDEs.
+Furthermore, weight computations at each node are independent processes, making RBF-FD a desirable method for parallel computing.